How Is Tea Decaffeinated?

 - Methylene Chloride: Using this method, caffeine is removed by soaking tea leaves in methylene chloride directly or indirectly, by soaking the water (used to remove the caffeine) in methylene chloride and then returning the water to the tea for re-absorption of flavors and oils.
 It is a decaffeination process by which the molecules of caffeine bond to molecules of methylene chloride.
 It is believed that methylene chloride is not the best possible and healthiest method of decaffeinating, although this process is noted for maintaining more of the original flavor of the tea than other methods.
 It is forbidden to import teas treated this way in some countries.

 - Ethyl Acetate: Tea processed using ethyl acetate is often referred to as “naturally decaffeinated” because ethyl acetate is a chemical found naturally in tea.
 The solution also used as a solvent where caffeine is extracted in the same way as with methylene chloride processing.
-The problem with this method of decaffeination is the fact that ethyl acetate is very difficult to remove after the decaffeination process, and people sometimes describe tea treated this way to have a chemical taste.
+Harney & Sons are using this method for decaffeinating tea bags as tea tastings and customer feedback has shown that this is a preferred method for the tea bags.
+Loose tea and tea sachets on the other hand are being decaffeinated using the Carbon Dioxide method described below.

-- Carbon Dioxide (CO2) Tea Decaffeination: This is the method that Harney & Sons use to decaffeinate their teas.
-It is also known as a natural method of decaffeination and it is the safest form of decaffeination that still retains the tea flavours and health benefits.
+- Carbon Dioxide (CO2) Tea Decaffeination: This is the method that Harney & Sons use to decaffeinate their loose teas and tea sachets.
+It is also known as a natural method of decaffeination that allows for retaining the tea flavours and health benefits.
 How tea leaves are normally treated with this method is basically “pressure cooking” them with this naturally occurring gas.
 At high pressure and high temperature, carbon dioxide reaches the so called super-critical state where CO2 becomes a solvent and with its small, non-polar molecules it attracts the small caffeine molecules and removes them from the tea leaves.
 Since flavor molecules are larger, they remain intact, which is why this process best retains the flavor of the tea.
-Discover Harney & Sons Decaf Tea Selection on our website.

 - Water Processing Decaffeination: Caffeine extraction with water is not a primary way for tea decaffeination.
 In fact it is more popular as a coffee decaffeination method, although a small amount of tea products are decaffeinated using this method.
 After the caffeine is removed from the tea by soaking the tea in hot water for a period of time, the solution is passed through a carbon filter for caffeine removal.
 The water is then returned to the tea for re-absorption of flavors and oils.
 People who have tried water processing decaffeinated tea describe the flavours as “watered down”.